Noise has been shown to decrease the quality of our living spaces and add stress to our

 be able to take a punch.
 But what foam do you need?

-It’s a less sturdy product and will absorb water, so it needs a hydrophobic treatment to
+open cell foam is a less sturdy product and will absorb water, so it needs a hydrophobic treatment to

 prepare the foam for vehicle use.
 Do not put foam that isn't water resistant in your